Skip to content

 Charlotte_Charlaque_c_National_Archives_of_the_Czech Republic

-Born 1892, Jewish, transgender woman, works as a receptionist at Magnus Hirschfeld’s Institute for Sexual Science.
-Escapes to Czechoslovakia in 1934, 1939 further to Prague and 1942 to New York.
+Born in 1892, Jewish, a transgender woman who works as a receptionist at Magnus Hirschfeld’s Institute for Sexual Science.
+In 1934, she escapes to Czechoslovakia, flees further to Prague in 1939, and finally settles in New York in 1942.

 Sources: Self-testimonies & newspapers